Fact. More than 67 million people in the United States bowl during a year.

 The 40 pioneers elected their first national officers and adopted a constitution and bylaws that included the following purposes: To provide, adopt and enforce uniform rules and regulations governing the play of American tenpins; to provide and enforce uniform qualifications for tournaments and their participants; to hold a national tournament, and to encourage good feeling and create interest in the bowling game.

-Those original precepts became the foundation of WIBC, which has developed into the largest sports organization in the world for women.
-The 40 pioneers set the pattern for today's 1.2 million WIBC members, who bowl in more than 60,000 sanctioned leagues in approximately 2,700 local associations in every state and several foreign countries.
+Those original precepts became the foundation of WIBC, which developed into the largest sports organization in the world for women.
+The 40 pioneers set the pattern for 1.2 million WIBC members, who bowled in more than 60,000 sanctioned leagues in approximately 2,700 local associations in every state and several foreign countries.

 A description of WIBC's awards for members would fill a chapter in itself.
 They recognized achievements within the realm of every bowler, from the beginner to the world champion.

 From its humble beginnings, WIBC stood for tradition, friendship, fun, competition, leadership and success.
 It has meant this and more to the millions of women who proudly called WIBC my organization.